 Add to Cart – The Pros and Pitfalls of Online and Brick and Mortar Shopping

-With all of the concern given to the constant news of brick and mortar stores closing, I felt the need to turn to our own staff – many of them millennials – to find out how much they truly enjoy purchasing online, and how much of it is truly just hype.
-Turns out there’s a healthy mix of both spectrums – everyone shops, regardless of how.
+With the constant news of brick and mortar stores closing, I felt the need to turn to our own staff – many of them millennials – to find out how much they really enjoy purchasing online, and how much of it is truly just hype.
+Turns out there’s a healthy mix of both spectrums.

 When I asked what would make the online shopping experience better, I got some interesting answers.
-Besides the typical multi-view and multi-color options, as well as easy-zoom, one recent graduate mentioned the ability to see the total dollars in the cart instead of the just the number of items.
-Genius, if you ask me, and so helpful to those on a budget (and who isn’t these days?)
+Besides the typical multi-view and multi-color options, as well as easy-zoom, one recent graduate mentioned the ability to see the total dollars in the cart instead of just the number of items.
+Genius, if you ask me, and so helpful if you have a budget to stick to.
 Another good answer is real and fair reviews.
 Amazon should take note because nobody really likes those “I was paid for my fair evaluation” reviews, even if the reviewer is being transparent about it.
 If anything, today’s online customer is increasingly skeptical of what they read online.
 Another said they expect a website today to have a modern look, easy navigation, simple checkout and immediate follow-up on their purchase, including shipping notifications.

 What can brick and mortar stores do better to get people back in their doors?
 As one millennial employee states, keeping it organized is key.
 You want to get in and easily find what you need.
-A store like Charming Charlie is appealing to her because it’s all organized according to color, which is much easier than combing through countless racks of clothes in a big store like Forever 21, for example.
-Time is very valuable to people these days and most find a poor or limited selection compared to what’s available online to be a major deterrent.
+Staff needs to be friendly and knowledgeable.
+A few of our associates say they hate when a store reorganizes their inventory, especially when they want to get in and out quickly.
+Time is very valuable to people these days and most find poor or limited selection compared to what’s available online to be a major deterrent.
 Another big need to do for brick and mortar?
 Give the customer a reason to come back.
 Provide a discount on a purchase or info on an exciting upcoming event.